How Palliative Care Social Workers Support Patients With Terminal Illnesses

 Key Skills and Competencies

 Excellent communication skills lie at the heart of social work.
 Palliative care social workers must not only communicate effectively and listen to their patients but also communicate with health care teams and advocate on behalf of their patients.
 The stressful nature of palliative care requires empathy, patience and problem-solving skills to anticipate patients’ needs.
-In addition, the work demands superior organizational skills to coordinate care between members of health care teams; keep track of resources available to patients; and stay informed of details such as veteran benefits, insurance policies and cultural needs.
+In addition, the work demands superior organizational skills to coordinate care among members of health care teams; keep track of resources available to patients; and stay informed of details such as veteran benefits, insurance policies and cultural needs.

 Palliative care social workers must also possess competencies in the following areas: